sourmash-bio/sourmash/doc/api-example.md

 enable an expanded range of metagenome analyses, with the downside that they can become arbitrarily large.
 The key parameter for modulo hash signatures is `scaled`, which specifies the average sampling rate for hashes for a given input data set.
-A scaledfactor  of 1000 means that, on average, 1 in 1000 k-mers will be turned into a hash for later comparisons; this is a sort of compression factor, in that a 5 Mbp genome will yield approximately 5000 hash values with a scaled factor
+A scaled factor  of 1000 means that, on average, 1 in 1000 k-mers will be turned into a hash for later comparisons; this is a sort of compression factor, in that a 5 Mbp genome will yield approximately 5000 hash values with a scaled factor